eyobghiday/accelerated-java/README.md

 # CS 201 Accelerated Java Programming using Eclipse.

-This repository will contain all assignments, exams, and projects that you will be working on throughout the semester.
-There may not be much in it at the start, but more will be added as time goes on, including additional work as well as grades for completed work.
+This repository contains all neccessary assignments, exams, and projects you need to understand java.
+There may not be much in it at the start, but more will be added as time goes on, including additional work as well as descriptions for the completed work.

 ## Project Sections